axtk/react-progressive-callback/README.md

 # react-progressive-callback

-*A React hook for tracking the state of an async action or a polling*
+*A React hook for tracking the state of async actions*

 ## Example